Nominations now open, closing 5pm AEST Saturday, 30 September 2023.

 The College Medal recognises a Fellow who makes a significant contribution to medical specialist practice, healthcare and/or health of community through physician activities.
-The prestigious prize is awarded annually at the RACP Congress College Ceremony.

 See our past College Medal recipients.